TejasS1233/en-git/.github/code_of_conduct.md

 ## 👋 Introduction

-Welcome to our project!
-We’re thrilled that you’re interested in contributing during **Hacktoberfest** 🎉
+We’re thrilled that you’re interested in contributing! 🎉

-Our goal is to build a friendly, safe, and inclusive environment where everyone — regardless of background, experience, or identity — feels welcome to participate and learn.
+Our goal is to build a friendly, safe, and inclusive community where everyone — regardless of background, experience, or identity — feels welcome to participate, collaborate, and learn.

-This Code of Conduct outlines our expectations for participants and the steps we take to foster a positive community.
+This Code of Conduct outlines our expectations for all contributors and explains the steps we take to ensure a positive and respectful environment for everyone.

 ---